SoftwareAG/cumulocity-clients-cs/MicroservicesSDK/README.md

 ```

 The script adds the tag and changes the versions.
-The next step should be to visit Jenkins to release the next version [Release](http://localhost:8081/job/Cumulocity-Clients-CSharp-MicroserviceSdk-MULTIBRANCH/)
+The next step should be to visit Jenkins to release the next version [Release](http://localhost:8081/job/Cumulocity-Clients-CSharp-MicroserviceSdk-MULTIBRANCH/) Then select the checkbox "CAN_RELEASE" on the develop branch.

 ##How to release a new version of SDK (Manually)